AU-BCE-EE/guidance/DMI API/README.md

 # Access DMI via API #

-This document provides instructions on how to use API access to DMI (Danish Meteorological Institute) using R. Examples are given for the meteorological observations *(Observationsdata)* and the [climate data *(Klimadata)*.
+This document provides instructions on how to utilise the Application Programming Interface (API) to access the Danish Meteorological Institute (DMI) using the R statistical computing software.
+It includes illustrative examples for the meteorological observations *(Observationsdata)* and the climate data *(Klimadata)*.

 ## User Creation ##

-Before you start downloading data from the API, you need to:
+Prior to initiating the download of data via the API, it is necessary to complete the following steps:
   1. Register as a user in DMI's [Developer Portal](https://dmiapi.govcloud.dk/#!/)
-  2. Register an application in the Developer Portal and get your "API Key"
+  2. Register an application in the Developer Portal and obtain an API key.
-  3. Save the API key somewhere safe, because you need it every time you make a request for the API.
-Otherwise, you will not be authorised by the API.
-For more information, see the [User Creation page](https://opendatadocs.dmi.govcloud.dk/en/Authentication).
+  3. Save the key in a secure location, as it will be required each time a request is made to the API.
+In the absence of these prerequisites, the API will not authorise the user.
+Further information can be found on the [User Creation page](https://opendatadocs.dmi.govcloud.dk/en/Authentication).
-  4. You need to make different API keys for different applications, i.e., You can not use the same API key for observational/station data and climate data (grid data).
-Just make an additional one and make sure that you remember which is for what.
+  4. It is necessary to create distinct API keys for each application.
+It is not possible to utilise a single API key for both observational/station data and climate data (grid data).
+It is recommended to save the purpose of each API key with the key itself.

-To summarize, to consume data from the DMI via API, you need to register as an user, register an application, and save the API key securely.
+In conclusion, in order to access data from the DMI via API, it is necessary to register as a user, register an application and save the API key in a secure manner.

 ## R packages ##

 The following `R` libraries are required to make the requests:

-  - `httr`: Needed to make requests
+  - `httr`: Needed to make a request
   - `jsonlite`: Needed to read files
-  - `data.table`: Best package for data manipulation :).
-This is not really necessary, but I highly recommend it :).
+  - `data.table`: Excellent package for large data manipulation.
+This is not really necessary, but I highly recommend it.

   ```R
   install.packages(c('httr','jsonlite','data.table'))